Empyreal96/Andromeda_16266/README.md

 # Recommended actions after install:
 - Provision Windows Device Portal for PC connection
 - Install Andromeda Settings and WPDevPortal
+- Kernel debugging is enabled by default, disable this to improve performance slightly

 # Guide
 *Ensure your 950 is on 14393 (untested on higher builds) and is unlocked with Mass Storage access*